evolution-linux/evolution-docs/src/installation/musl.md

 [musl](https://musl.libc.org/) is a libc implementation which strives to be lightweight, fast, simple, and correct.

-Void officially supports musl by using it in its codebase for all target platforms (although binary packages are not available for i686).
+EvolutionOS supports musl by using it in its codebase for all target platforms (although binary packages are not available for i686).
 Additionally, all compatible packages in our official repositories are available with musl-linked binaries in addition to their glibc counterparts.